Critical Thinking | HPV Hartman Value Profile

 • Clarity/Understanding: the ability to see and understand the different areas of your Thinking Style

-The greater your clarity, the more accuracy and precision you will have in judgement in that area.
+The greater your clarity, the more accuracy and precision you will have in judgment in that area.

 • Attention/Bias: how you appreciate and value the different areas of your Thinking Style